72itde/scan-to-pdf-archive/readme.md

 See `scan.sh` script for using a duplex document scanner; we use a an Epson DS-1660W connected via USB, also known as Epson DS-1660W ESC/I-2

-Our goal is to a file for each bunch of paper we put into.
+Our goal is to have a file for each bunch of paper we put into (1-50 sheets in our case with the DS-1660W).
 The file names are extended with current date and time and the output directory is given as a directory which is synchronized with our Nextcloud installation.

 As a result all scanned documents are uploaded to our Nextcloud and indexed so we search for text in the pdf files using the Nextcloud fulltext search function.